 Related programs that support undergraduate research:

 Faculty collaborating with undergraduate researchers will be responsible for overseeing all aspects of the grant award.
 Awards for the academic year will not exceed $2,800 per student project, divided among student stipends, supplies, services, and research-related travel.
 For projects involving students conducting research through independent or directed study courses, student stipend can only be requested for work performed that exceeds the mandatory course requirement.
 For projects with one student, a maximum of $2,000 in stipend funds is recommended; for two students, $2,400; for three students, $2,800.
 Funds for supplies, services, and research-related travel will typically be limited to $600.
 Requests exceeding these maxima must be clearly justified in the budget explanation.
 Students working on multiple projects may be limited to a maximum stipend of $2800 for all projects in one funding cycle, depending on availability of funds.

 Faculty, academic staff, and undergraduate students engaged in research or other scholarly activities in all disciplines are encouraged to apply.
 Students involved must be enrolled half-time to be eligible for grant.
 A graduate student may also be involved in the project as a mentor to undergraduate students.
-Faculty and academic staff must have .5 FTE or greater appointments.
+Faculty and academic staff with .5 FTE or greater appointments are eligible.
 The proposal may be submitted by any member of the collaborating team.

 Faculty mentors are encouraged to mentor students in proposal-writing as appropriate to the situation.
 In particular, more senior students and students continuing on a project should be included in the proposal preparation process.
 Part of the mentoring process is to carefully review student-written proposals prior to submission.
 For students, the Center for Writing Excellence, located on the second floor of McIntyre Library, can help at any stage of the writing process, from brainstorming and outlining to organizing arguments and polishing claims.